xwp/wp-core-media-widgets/readme.txt

 * [#39993](https://core.trac.wordpress.org/ticket/39993): Introduce Core Widget: Image
 * [#39994](https://core.trac.wordpress.org/ticket/39994): Introduce Core Widget: Video
 * [#39995](https://core.trac.wordpress.org/ticket/39995): Introduce Core Widget: Audio
+* [#35243](https://core.trac.wordpress.org/ticket/35243): Extending the text widget to also allow visual mode

 Media widgets from this plugin are planned to be copied into core and deactivated in this plugin in future releases.